Image is of a mural with images of a justice scale, candles, and face

 • beautifying and increasing safety of neighborhoods by engaging youth/young adults

-• building community capacity to address ReCAST objectives
+• building community capacity to address ReCAST objectives, including promoting effective information and resource sharing

 .